FNNDSC/CHRIS_docs/README.md

 While ChRIS itself has a web-based user interface, the applications (or plugins as they are also called) that perform the computations, do not have graphical user interfaces but are command line, containerized, Linux-based applications.

 ChRIS comprises a collection of REST-based web services, backend web apps, and various client-facing web front ends.
 The system is designed to make it as *easy* as possible for a developer to get his/her app running *anywhere* (by which is meant *any computing environment* that can run docker containers).
-By conforming to a reasonable command-line standard for ChRIS applications, ChRIS makes it easy to dockerize and run the research software, collect results, visualize data, and share/collaborate.
+By conforming to a reasonable command-line specification or contract for ChRIS applications, ChRIS makes it easy to dockerize and run the research software, collect results, visualize data, and share/collaborate.

 ## Need